htder/todo_list/README.md

 # Todo List App

-### Refactored Version of [todo list](https://github.com/htder/Todo-list), created with plain javascript to learn factory functions.
+### Refactored Version of [todo list](https://github.com/htder/Todo-list), initially created with plain javascript to learn factory functions.

 ---
 The goal of this refactoring is to: